 The work of the Manning & Training Sub-Committee is instrumental in ensuring that the human element in shipping is taken fully into account.
 The Sub-Committee’s core task is to contribute to sound global minimum competency and certification standards for seafarers, meeting the needs of the shipping industry and robust enough to accommodate technological and operational developments.

 Tjitso Westra, Chair ICS Manning and Training Sub-Committee

 The Manning & Training Sub-Committee considers the most pressing matters facing shipowners and operators with regards to seafarer training, seafarer certification and ship’s manning, which includes monitoring and engaging with:

-- Implementation and application of the STCW Convention by Administrations, including flag States (Add explainer flag states) and seafarer supply States (Add explainer seafarer supply States); and
+- Implementation and application of the STCW Convention by Administrations, including Flag States and seafarer supply States; and

 - Developments in ship systems and equipment to identify any new areas of training that may be required for seafarers in support of efficient, safe, secure and environmentally sound ship operations.

 The Manning & Training Sub-Committee enables ICS to advocate for international standards for seafarer training and an IMO Convention that are fit for purpose and continue to meet the needs of shipowners for qualified and competent seafarers to safely man and operate their ships.

 ICS actively participates and engages with the work of the IMO Sub-Committee on Human Element, Training and Watchkeeping (HTW), and it is the ICS Manning & Training Sub-Committee that considers the key issues on the HTW Sub-Committee agenda and formulates the requisite ICS positions or policies.